Commuter Rail to temporarily reduce service because of employee COVID-19 absences

-BOSTON (WHDH) - The MBTA and Keolis Commuter Services announced Thursday that due to low employee availability because of COVID-19 absences, the Commuter Rail will temporarily operate a reduced service schedule beginning Monday, Dec.
-14.
+CANTON, MASS.
+(WHDH) - The MBTA and Keolis Commuter Services announced Thursday that due to low employee availability because of COVID-19 absences, the Commuter Rail will temporarily operate on a reduced service schedule beginning Monday.

 Regular train service includes 541 daily trains — but as of Monday, the Commuter Rail will operate 246 daily trains.